flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 It might be that you want some custom logic at the beginning of your script.
 E.g., perhaps you need to source an environment of interest!
 To support this we allow for a string (multiple lines possible) of custom logic to do that.
-Remember that since this is written into a flux runner wait.sh, this will only be used for a Flux runner script.
-If you need custom logic in a service container that is not a flux runner, you should write it into your own entrypoint.
+This "global" preCommand will be run for both flux workers (including the broker) and the certificate generation script.

 ```yaml
   # The pipe preserves line breaks